mblode/tavlin/index.md

   <div class="medium-gutter"></div>
   <div class="columns small-12 medium-4">
     <h3>Restaurant</h3>
-    <p>Plan ahead and save time waiting with a reservation at Tavlin.
+    <simpla-text sid="text"><p>Plan ahead and save time waiting with a reservation at Tavlin.
 We accept reservations and would be happy to assist you.
 Simply book online.
-Walk in diners are also accepted.</p>
+Walk in diners are also accepted.</p></simpla-text>
   </div>

   <div class="columns small-12 medium-4">